 Heat up milk to lukewarm.
 In a 2 cup measuring cup or medium size bowl mix the yeast in the milk with a fork until it is dissolved.
 Add 1/2 tsp of sugar and 3 tbsp flour.
 Cover with plastic and let sit for 20 minutes.
 This will rise quite a bit.

-In a mixer with the dough hook, combine the yeast mixture, flour, nutmeg, ground ginger, cardamom, orange zest, sugar, salt, butter, almond flour and 1 oz marzipan and knead until dough forms.
+In a mixer with the dough hook, combine the yeast mixture, flour, nutmeg, ground ginger, cardamom, orange zest, sugar, salt, butter, eggs, vanilla, almond flour and 1 oz marzipan and knead until dough forms.

 Add soaked fruit and nuts to the dough.
 You may need to do this by hand. make sure the mixture is evenly incorporated.